glimpse-project/glimpse/README.md

 boils down to a heirachy of convoltion filters that could be computed reasonly efficiently on the GPU.

-4. Experiement with fewer pyramid levels, by downsampling at a faster rate.
+4. Experiment with fewer pyramid levels, by downsampling at a faster rate.

-5. Experiement with fewer pyramid levels, by skipping the last few levels if we maybe don't expect faces to fill close to 100% of the frame.
+5. Experiment with fewer pyramid levels, by skipping the last few levels if we maybe don't expect faces to fill close to 100% of the frame.
 (I guess there's not much benefit skipping the smaller levels though)